 Notify Kela of residence and employment abroad.
-You can make the notification through Kela´s e-services or on form Y 38.
 If you move abroad, submit a notification of move to the Local Register Office too.
 Find out issues relating to insurance for work abroad from the Finnish Centre for Pensions.

 Employee in another EU or EEA country or in Switzerland

 If you move to an EU or EEA country or to Switzerland to work for a local employer, you will usually be covered under the health insurance system of your country of employment.
 As an employee, you will receive treatment in your country of employment on the same terms and at the same price as the local residents once you have first registered with the local health insurance institution.

 You will receive treatment in your country of employment in accordance with the legislation and healthcare system of that country.
 Healthcare service vary in different countries and the cost of treatment can differ from that in equivalent circumstances in Finland.
 When you are covered as an employee by health insurance in another EU or EEA country or in Switzerland, you receive any treatment you need primarily in your country of employment.
 In this case, health insurance generally means the right to use the healthcare services of the country of employment.

 Find out about your health insurance system from your employer and the health insurance institution of the destination country.
 Some countries have several institutions responsible for administering statutory health insurance from which you can choose your cover yourself.
 You usually pay the health insurance contribution yourself, which can be considerably higher than a similar payment in Finland.

 The health insurance institutions often have contracts with local healthcare service operators, in which case you can obtain treatment at a contract price.
 Your health insurance institution usually issues you with a document enabling you to prove your entitlement to treatment in the country of employment.
 Information that you are covered under health insurance may be accessible to local healthcare operators in IT systems as well.